tkzic/automax/README.md

 ---

+3/8/2021: tested with latest version of Max8.
+Have not connected to OBD sensor - but the patch, itself works.
+Although there are dozens of pictctl error messages in the Max Console.
+I'm not sure what's causing them.
+Probably the nanocontroller panel - but it doesn't affect the operation of the patch.
+Will be testing OBD sensor again soon.

 6/25/2014 Documentation at: [http://reactivemusic.net/?p=16708](http://reactivemusic.net/?p=16708)

 Example of using OBD-II diagnostic port to read RPM data and control Max/MSP engine simulation